The Work of MBS

 How do we support families?

-These weekends take place over the course of a weekend when the other children are away from school.
-We invite a group of families (usually 2-3) to spend two nights (Friday – Sunday afternoon) at the school where we offer a variety of activities for you, your child and other children in your family.
-We find that these weekends help parents and carers see how we work and they are an opportunity for families and Mulberry Bush staff to think together about their experience of looking after their child.
+At other times, we have invited a group of families to spend two nights (Friday – Sunday afternoon) at the school where we offer a variety of activities for the whole family, including children who are not at The Mulberry Bush.
+These types of weekends are currently on hold due to issues of space for families to stay.
+However, we are hoping to find a way around this problem in order to start them up again in the near future.
+We find that these weekends help parents and carers to see how we work and they are an opportunity for families and Mulberry Bush staff to think together about their experience of looking after their child.
 They are fun weekends which help us get to know each other better.
 They also let the children see home and school working together.

-For carers we run a twice yearly foster carer event, as being a foster carer for a child at the Mulberry Bush School can be a very different experience to looking after many other children.
-Fostering organisations often lack the experience of the type of children we work with and appropriate support can be difficult to find.
-The value of peer support for foster carers has been recognised by research and so an opportunity for foster carers to meet together to think and talk about what it is like to look after the children is provided twice a year.
+We also run a foster carers’ group and an adopters’ group.
+Each of these happens three times yearly on a day when children are returning to or leaving the school for a weekend or holiday.
+We know that being a foster carer or an adopter for a child at The Mulberry Bush School can be a very different experience to looking after children who are not also in a therapeutic residential placement and this can leave foster carers and adoptive parents feeling somewhat isolated.
+The value of peer support has been recognised by research and so an opportunity for parents and carers to meet together with a facilitator to think and talk about what it is like to look after the children has been well used by both groupings.

 Life Story Work